Ask Me Anything (film)

-Ask Me Anything is a 2014 American drama film written and directed by Allison Burnett, based on his fictional novel Undiscovered Gyrl.
+Ask Me Anything is a 2014 American drama film written and directed by Allison Burnett, based on his novel Undiscovered Gyrl.
 The film stars Britt Robertson, Justin Long, Martin Sheen, Christian Slater, Robert Patrick, and Max Carver.

 Ask Me Anything had its world premiere at the Nashville Film Festival, before it was released on December 19, 2014, by Phase 4 Films theatrically and via video on demand and other online platforms.
-The film was released on DVD March 3, 2015.
+The film was released on DVD on March 3, 2015.

 Plot

-Katie Kampenfelt, a beautiful, funny, free-spirited, lost soul decides to take a year off before attending college.
+Katie Kampenfelt is an 18-year-old girl, a funny, free-spirited, lost soul who decides to take a year off before attending college.
 Her guidance counselor suggests she chronicle her feelings and experiences in a diary or blog.

-Katie keeps her anonymous blog regularly updated, mostly with sexual adventures.
-Initially it's primarily with a 30+ y.o. film guy with a girlfriend, Dan, and with her teenaged boyfriend, Rory.
-She gets a well-paid job in a book shop with Glen, but her mother makes her quit when they discover that he is a registered sex offender.
+Katie keeps her anonymous blog, called 'Undiscovered Gyrl', regularly updated with mostly sexual adventures.
+Initially, it's primarily with a 30+ y.o. film guy with a girlfriend, Dan, and with her teenage boyfriend, Rory.
+She gets a well-paid job in a bookshop with Glen, but her mother makes her quit when her partner discovers through contact with the police that he is a registered sex offender.

-Dan moves without saying goodbye or arranging for them to stay in contact.
-Her one girl friend, Jade, calls her up, and they go dancing.
-Katie gets a new job as a nanny for Paul from Tufts' newborn.
+Although aware of Dan's impending move, he goes without saying goodbye or arranging for them to stay in contact.
+Her one girlfriend, Jade, calls her up after being away awhile in Greece, and they go dancing.

+Katie gets a new job as a nanny for Paul, a Tufts alum who'd interviewed her for admissions, to look after his newborn.
 It pays well and includes a car.
+His wife Margaret shows her everything, and by the end of the week, she meets Paul again as he's been away for work.

-Five weeks after Dan moved, Katie gets ahold of him.
-After they have full on intercourse, he reveals he's engaged to Martine.
-Upset upon returning home, Rory confronts Katie, demanding answers.
-When she tells him she's in love with the older Dan, his rage provokes her mom's partner Mark to throw him out.
+Five weeks after Dan moved, Katie gets ahold of him with Jade's help.
+After they have full-on intercourse, he reveals he's engaged to Martine.
+Upset upon returning home, Katie finds Rory waiting for her with her mom and her partner Mark.
+He confronts her, demanding answers as he's been there for over an hour.
+When Katie tells Rory she's in love with the older Dan, his rage provokes Mark to throw him out.

-On New Year's eve, when Katie is told her mom is engaged she calls Rory only to find out he's now with Jade.
-She finally calls to meet up with Joel, a guy who tutored her in high school.
-He is also taking a sabatical, but for his mental health.
+On New Year's Eve, when Katie is told her mom is engaged, she calls Rory only to find out he's now with Jade.
+She finally calls to meet up with Joel, a guy who tutored her in high school, for dinner.
+He is also taking a sabbatical, but for his mental health.

+Affie, Katie's father's partner, calls in hysterics in the middle of the night, as he's had a serious fall.
+Going to the hospital, they are not sure if he'll recover.
+Sure enough, he dies.
+Distraught, Katie seeks out Dan and comes face-to-face with Martine, and leaves quickly as she's flustered.